The Leela: History

 The Leela Ambience Gurgaon Hotel & Residences is the group's first non-owned, managed property.
 The Leela Palace New Delhi opened in April 2011; the palace is inspired by Sir Edwin Lutyens Delhi.
 The group opened a new hotel in Chennai in 2013 called The Leela Palace Chennai.
 The second Managed hotel was taken over in year 2015, in East Delhi, The Leela Ambience Convention Hotel.
 In 2021, the group further expanded its portfolio with three new hotels; The Leela Palace Jaipur, The Leela Gandhinagar and The Leela Bhartiya City Bengaluru.
 There are plans to open new hotels in Hyderabad, Sikkim and Agra.

 The brand has marketing alliances with US-based Preferred Hotels and Resorts and is a member of Global Hotel Alliance based in Dubai.
 A previous marketing alliance with Swiss-based Kempinski ended in October 2013.

 In a deal in October 2019, the company sold its hotel properties and operations as well as hotel assets located in New Delhi, Bengaluru, Chennai, Udaipur to Canada-based Brookfield Asset Management, in an INR 3,950 crore settlement, marking the entry of Brookfield in India’s hospitality market.

 ITC Group had objected to the sale of Leela owned hotels citing reasons of misappropriation of funds in the sale transaction which was led by the consortium of banks and also due to the fact the interests of minority shareholders were overlooked, and other bids submitted by interested bidders were not considered by JM Financial, the asset reconstruction company in Mumbai.
 The Securities Appellate Tribunal in September 2019 rejected the petition of ITC clearing the way for Brookfield to acquire the hotels.

 In addition to ITC, there were other suitors for the Leela Hotels & Resorts, including that of Rashid Al-Habtoor a UAE businessman jointly with an Arms Dealer Abhishek Verma who submitted their bid of US$600 million in January 2019 however their bids were not entertained and questions were raised on the conduct of JM Financial in this sale transaction.

+In June 2026, it opened The Leela Coorg Forest Sanctuary in Madikeri, Tamil Nadu.